peacekeeper/aries-rfcs/features/0124-did-resolution-protocol/README.md

 cannot be used.
 Relying on a remote DID Resolver raises the question of who operates it, can you trust its responses, and can MITM and other attacks occur?
-There is essentially a chicken-and-egg problem insofar as the purpose of DID Resolution is to discover metadata needed for trustable interaction with an entity, but the precondition is that interation with a DID Resolver must itself be trustable.
+There is essentially a chicken-and-egg problem insofar as the purpose of DID Resolution is to discover metadata needed for trustable interaction with an entity, but the precondition is that interaction with a DID Resolver must itself be trustable.

 Furthermore, the use of remote DID Resolvers may introduce central bottlenecks and undermine important design principles such as decentralization.